History of Cattle Drives and the Creation of an American Hero

 Here is a good video describing the basics of the cattle drives.

 Cattle drives were like other events of the 1800s in many ways.
-First, the main incentive to organize the drives was economic.
+First, the main incentive for organizing the drives was economic.
 Like the mountain men trapping for fur, the Oregon Trail emigrants in search of better farmland, or the miners in search of gold, the cattle drives were about connecting resources to markets.
 Secondly, the cattle drive period created a lifestyle that was uniquely American.
 Although American cowboying has its roots in Spanish vaquero traditions, as time went on it would certainly create a culture all its own.
 Lastly, cattle drives left an impression on American history and gave rise to a famous American hero.
 Cowboys may not have led the romantic lifestyle often portrayed, but they certainly embodied the character of the American West.
 Perhaps, that is one of the most important contributions of all.

 Previous